Xbox Series X restock updates: Track on Twitter, Walmart, Best Buy and more

-Finding Xbox Series X restock is no easy task.
-Low inventory and lightning-fast bots have made finding where to buy the Xbox Series X a near impossible task.
+Uncovering a bountiful Xbox Series X restock is no easy task.
+Low inventory, scalpers, and huge levels of demand have made finding where to buy the Xbox Series X a near-impossible task.
 Xbox Series S restock is slightly easier to find, but even that console can sell out in front of your eyes if you wait too long.

 Where to buy Xbox Series X: Restock links and updates